oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 #### Inheriting from the Duck has problems:
  - Have to replace every `Duck` in my code-base with `DuckWithSwanSupport`
  - If I am using other libraries that might return a `Duck` I have to deal with that also
+ - Again there are design patterns that can help, like using [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) to control how all `Ducks` are created.
+But now all libraries have to be rewritten to use it.

 ##### Still does not scale:
 If someone else implements `DuckWithChickenSupport`, and I want to use both their code and mine, what do I do?